andrewkbank/GPS-Save-Our-Drivers/README.md

 Raceday footage demonstrates that driver skill, steering commitment, and line exploration play a decisive role in freeroll speed.
 Rather than imposing rigid, robotic lines or struggling with fragile RTK GPS setups, **GPS Save Our Drivers** empowers drivers to:
 1. **Explore their own decision space** (different turn-in points, scrubbing vs. holding roll speed, apex positioning).
 2. **Isolate small, meaningful course segments** (rather than noisy full-roll averages) to assess exact entry, apex, and exit speeds.
-3. **Receive rapid feedback at the truck** seconds after stepping out of the buggy.
+3. **Receive rapid feedback at the staging** seconds after stepping out of the buggy.

 ---